dev-yoonik/YK-Face-SDK-PHP/README.md

 }
 ```

-If you're interested in using YooniK.Face API for identification purposes, please visit our [examples](https://github.com/dev-yoonik/YK-Face-SDK-PHP/tree/main/examples).
+If you're interested in using Youverse.Face API for identification purposes, please visit our [examples](https://github.com/dev-yoonik/YK-Face-SDK-PHP/tree/main/examples).